 4. Promote Lawn Health

 A healthy lawn can withstand and recover from grub damage more effectively.
 Ensure your turf receives adequate water, nutrients, and aeration.
+Regularly treat lawn grubs to maintain the health and resilience of your turf.

 5. Natural Predators